New 4,000-bed Coronavirus Field Hospital Opens In London - UrduPoint

 Charles and Johnson are among 38,168 confirmed coronavirus cases across Britain.
 Numbers increased by 4,450 in the 24 hours to 0800 GMT on Friday, according to the health ministry.

-There was also a third consecutive day of record increases in deaths of confirmed hospital cases -- 684 -- taking the overall toll to 3,605 as of 1600 GMT on Thursday.
+There was also a third consecutive day of record deaths from confirmed hospital cases -- 684 -- taking the overall toll to 3,605 as of 1600 GMT on Thursday.

+Two NHS nurses and two healthcare assistants were among the fatalities in the last 24 hours, Health Secretary Matt Hancock, who has also tested positive for COVID-19, told a daily briefing.

 The queen, 93, has made only three other special addresses in her 68-year reign: after her mother's death in 2002; before Diana, Princess of Wales' funeral in 1997; and during the first Gulf War in 1991.